Offline Materials Optimization with CliqueFlowmer: Experiments

 \subsection{Material Representations}

 The architecture of our model learns reparameterizations $\rvz$ of materials $\mathsf{M}$ that are meant to navigate the transdimensional space of materials smoothly.
-To demonstrate their ability to do so, we linearly interpolate two materials, $\mathsf{M}^{(0)}$ (As3Rh) and $\mathsf{M}^{(1)}$ (MgInBr3), by linearly mixing their representations $\rvz^{(0)}$ and $\rvz^{(1)}$,
+To demonstrate their ability to do so, we linearly interpolate two materials, $\mathsf{M}^{(0)}$ and $\mathsf{M}^{(1)}$, by linearly mixing their representations $\rvz^{(0)}$ and $\rvz^{(1)}$,

-We then decode the mixed representations and visualize the induced structures in Figure (\ref{fig:total}).
+We then decode the mixed representations and visualize the induced structures in Figure (\ref{fig:total}), for As$_3$Rh and MgInBr$_3$, and more in Appendix \ref{appendix:latent-inter}.
 We use Pymatgen's 2D plots for better clarity \citep{ong2013python}.
-The resulting materials gradually evolve from As3Rh into MgInBr3 by altering their composition, unit cell shape, and atom positions, supporting the claim that the latent space smoothly navigates the materials space.
-Such a result justifies an ablation verifying if one can obtain well-performing (in terms of $f(\mathsf{M})$) materials by ``mixing" existing structures.
+The resulting materials gradually evolve from $\mathsf{M}^{(0)}$ to $\mathsf{M}^{(1)}$ by altering their unit cell shape, atom positions, and the atomic composition (which happens mainly amid the inner timesteps), indicating that the latent space smoothly navigates the materials space.
+Such a result motivates an ablation verifying if one can obtain well-performing (in terms of $f(\mathsf{M})$) materials by ``mixing" existing structures.
 To quantify how promising that is, we sample $N_{\text{pair}}=10$ pairs of existing materials and conduct an 8-step linear interpolation, at the same time evaluating $f(\mathsf{M})$ of the decoded, mixed structures.
 The results in Figure (\ref{fig:interpolation-f}) show that the target property, unfortunately, tends to be higher along the interpolation trajectory.
 In particular, it reaches its apex in the middle of interpolation.
 Nevertheless, the failure of this na\"ive approach strengthens the motivation for more sophisticated tools, like MBO.

 Since the latent space of CliqueFlowmer was trained to follow a clique decomposition, we study how individual pieces of this structure impact the represented materials.
 Thus, we investigate how changes in individual cliques affect the observed material by interpolating a single clique between two examples, while keeping the rest of the representation fixed at one of the interpolated examples.
 That is, we fix two latent vectors, $\rvz^{(0)}$ and $\rvz^{(1)}$, and change only the coordinates of $\rvz^{(0)}$ that correspond to the $c$th clique,